-Stratford-Perth Pride in partnership with Kelly Ballantyne collaborated to bring the rainbow crosswalk to downtown Stratford – the first in Perth County.
-This crosswalk would not be possible without the generosity of Magest Building Systems Limited on behalf of Attwell & Ewan Martin.
-This project is also only possible thanks to Jessica Elliott and Rachael Burton of Powerhouse Painting who donated their time and created this piece of art in beautiful downtown Stratford.
+In fall 2021, Stratford-Perth Pride and Kelly Ballantyne of Sirkel Foods collaborated to bring a rainbow crosswalk to downtown Stratford – the first in Perth County.
+This crosswalk would not have been possible without the generosity of Magest Building Systems Limited on behalf of Attwell & Ewan Martin.
+This project was also only possible thanks to Jessica Elliott and Rachael Burton of Powerhouse Painting and John Henwood of Fresh it Up Painting who donated their time and created this piece of art in beautiful downtown Stratford.

 However, due to a variety of circumstances including (but limited to): the design of the crosswalk, the high frequency of snow plowing and salting, damage from graffiti and other possible reasons, the crosswalk pieces have peeled away.
 After consultation with the material supplier, the installation contractor and the City of Stratford, it has been determined that the crosswalk requires a full replacement.